gamesforaliving/tools-gfal-contracts-bundle/contracts/utils/Swaps/README.md

 ## Usage

-The `SwapBNBtoGFAL` contract allows users to swap BNB for GFAL by calling the `swapBNBforGFAL` function.
+The `SwapBNBGFAL` contract allows users to swap BNB for GFAL by calling the `swapBNBforGFAL` function.

 ### `swapBNBforGFAL` Function